swedishmike/dmarcparser/README.md

 ImapServer =
 ImapUser =
 ImapPassword =
+DeleteEmails = No
 ~~~~

 These settings should be pretty self explanatory.
+If you change the 'DeleteEmails' setting to Yes the program will
+delete the emails once they are processed.
+One way of keeping the Exchange mailbox in good shape.

 ### Splunk examples